brunei-darussalam - peacebuilding

 Starting Point

-Hajah Nora is the Founder of Cureheart and Counsellor at Clarity Sdn Bhd.
-Established in 2018, 'Cureheart' is a counselling and coaching association that continuously conduct various activities related to mental health.
+Hajah Nora is the Founder of Cureheart and a Counsellor at Clarity Sdn Bhd.
+Established in 2018, Cureheart is a counselling and coaching association that continuously conducts various activities related to mental health.
+It is an innovative platform dedicated to advocating for mental health and providing holistic support to individuals facing emotional, psychological, and relational challenges.
+Through Cureheart, Hajah Nora has empowered countless individuals to take control of their mental well-being, guiding them toward healthier, more fulfilling lives.

 Peace Journey

-“My initiatives are centered on supporting women, girls, and youth in Brunei, addressing critical and often overlooked issues such as domestic violence, postpartum depression, self-harm, suicidal ideation, trauma, and PTSD.
-For women and girls, my primary focus is helping them escape domestic violence situations and providing support for postpartum depression, which are significant challenges in our society.
-To achieve this, I conduct individual counselling, group counselling, and specific workshops tailored to these cases.
+Her initiatives are centred on supporting women, girls, and youth in Brunei Darussalam, addressing critical and often overlooked issues such as domestic violence, postpartum depression, self-harm, suicidal ideation, trauma, and Post-Traumatic Stress Disorder (PTSD).
+For women and girls, her primary focus is helping them escape domestic violence situations and providing support for postpartum depression, which are significant challenges in society.
+To achieve this, she conducts individual counselling, group counselling, and specific workshops tailored to these cases.
 These initiatives are not part of a formal organisation or program but are structured efforts designed to directly address these needs.

 Success Stories

-“Women’s involvement is crucial because they bring relatability, empathy, and a nurturing approach to addressing issues faced by other women and youth.
+In her view, women’s involvement is crucial because they bring relatability, empathy, and a nurturing approach to addressing issues other women and youth face.
 For example, women who have experienced narcissistic abuse or postpartum depression can better understand and connect with others going through similar challenges.
 This shared understanding allows for more effective and faster solutions.

 Accessibility